 With Valentine’s Day fast approaching, many single Americans will be swiping right on dating apps, hoping to find someone special.
 In fact, three-in-ten adults say they have used a dating app at some point, and in 2017, 40% of heterosexual couples and 65% of homosexual couples found a partner online.

 While online dating was once considered embarrassing, today it’s become the primary way that people meet dating partners.
 Experts say that the ubiquity of smartphones has a lot to do with this, as well as changing family structures.
 More and more people, especially young people, are willing to date outside their social group–and even sometimes outside of their culture–to find someone they deem compatible.
 Online dating offers many more options to users looking for something unique.
 As a result, dating has become a much more solitary act.
 Instead of relying on friends and family to introduce us to partners, we seek them ourselves.

-As a result, every year approximately 1,000 new dating apps hit the market, adding to the 2,500 already active in the U.S. market.
+As a result, there are now over 1,500 dating apps or websites active in the U.S. market.